10 Unmissable hikes in Thailand

 Start / Finish point: Haad Khom Viewpoint car park

+The Bottle beach hiking trail takes you from Haad Khom beach through the rainforest, up and over a mountain and back down the other side to the stunning Bottle beach.
 The path is very rocky and uneven, with a mixture of forest trails and scrambling over large boulders, so good walking or hiking trainers are a must.

-Finding the start of the trail can be a bit tricky.
-Park at the small car park for ‘Haad Khom Viewpoint’.
+Start at the small car park for ‘Haad Khom Viewpoint’.
 Ignore the trail signs here and walk along the road about 50m until you see a hand written sign on the right side of the road for ‘Bottle beach’.
 The trail is marked with blue and yellow markings on rocks, or threads hanging from trees.
 People also leave plastic bottles hanging on trees to mark the route – hence the nickname ‘Bottle beach!’

 You will be hiking uphill for the first part of the trail, mostly through thick rainforest (so mosquito spray and / or long trousers and long sleeves are recommended!).
 You will then arrive at large rocky boulders as you near the viewpoint.
 Be careful as these are slippery – I would heavily advise against hiking this trail in the wet season or after heavy rain.
 You don’t actually get much of a view at the viewpoint, which is a shame, but it’s still a nice place to stop and have a rest, with views of the coast through the trees.